The Bose Sport Open Earbuds are unlike any other — and mostly great

 Big on sound, light on special features

 Despite the fact that they don’t go in your ears, the Bose Sport Open Earbuds still manage to deliver clear, satisfying sound regardless of what genre you’re listening to.
-The headphones use Bose’s OpenAudio technology, which sends soundwaves via the air rather than through your bones to keep everything sounding crisp while also minimizing the amount of audio that will bleed into the outside world.
+The headphones use Bose’s OpenAudio technology, which sends sound waves via the air rather than through your bones to keep everything sounding crisp while also minimizing the amount of audio that will bleed into the outside world.

-When jamming Charlie Hickey’s “Ten Feet Tall” on the Sport Open, the singer-songwriter’s soaring vocals and background harmonies came through clearly without overpowering the track’s dreamy electric guitars.
+When jamming Charlie Hickey’s “Ten Feet Tall” on the Sport Open Earbuds, the singer-songwriter’s soaring vocals and background harmonies came through clearly without overpowering the track’s dreamy electric guitars.
 Switching gears to some heavier rock, the deep bass, menacing guitars and guttural yells of Touche Amore’s “Lament” hit like a brick on Bose’s buds without getting fuzzy or distorted.

 The Sport Open also fared well with electronic and hip-hop tracks, as the snappy drums, spacey synthesizers and emotional vocal croons of Kid Cudi’s “Lovin’ Me” all came through sharp enough to keep my head bobbing.